EVERY AUGUST…

 Hop in a canoe, and find your self set in the tranquility of the Boundary Waters Canoe Area Wilderness.

 Imagine sitting on your yoga mat and looking out into Northern Minnesota's most tranquil landscape.
-The beauty of the untouched land is unparalleled.
+The beauty of this untouched land is unparalleled.
 The peace is unimaginable.

 This yoga retreat is open to all-levels of yoga practitioners.
 Come with an open heart and adventurous spirit!